LGBTQ rights in South Australia: Registered partnerships

 South Australia drew media attention following the death of David Bulmer-Rizzi while on a honeymoon in Adelaide with his husband Marco.
 Although the two men had validly married in the United Kingdom, this was not recognised under South Australian law with Bulmer-Rizzi's death certificate recording his marital status as "never married" and his father treated as next-of-kin rather than his husband.
 Premier Jay Weatherill subsequently called Marco Bulmer-Rizzi to offer a personal apology for the state's discrimination and to promise that the law would be updated to ensure state recognition of overseas same-sex marriages in future.
 The death certificate was also updated to acknowledge the British marriage.
 The government subsequently sought to address the issue by introducing legislation for a relationship register.

 On 22 September 2016, the Relationships Register Bill 2016 was introduced to the House of Assembly.
 The bill established a registry for relationships, modelled in the same way as other Australian states with domestic partnership registries.
 Same-sex couples married in jurisdictions which allow same-sex marriage would be able to have their relationships officially recognised under the legislation.
 The bill also amended legislation to allow same-sex couples equal access to altruistic surrogacy and allow for IVF treatment for single women and lesbian couples.

 Substantive debate on the bill in the lower house occurred on 15 November 2016.
 During committee stage, the bill was essentially divided in two; one bill (referred to as the Statutes Amendment (Surrogacy Eligibility) Bill 2016) comprising elements of the original bill which related to surrogacy and IVF regulations in the state and the other bill (referred to as the Relationships Register (No. 1) Bill 2016) comprising the remaining elements of the original bill which related to the establishment of a relationship register and the recognition of overseas same-sex marriages.
 The bill passed the House of Assembly on 15 November and proceeded to the Legislative Council.
 The bill was passed by the Council on 6 December.
 It received royal assent on 15 December 2016, becoming the Relationships Register Act 2016, and went into effect on 1 August 2017.

 Adoption and parenting rights

+In June 2026, a bill passed to allow recognition of any parents of a same-sex couple on a child’s birth certificate (not just a “co-parent” recognition implemented by separate legislation back in 2016).
+The legislation is effective from October 2026, 4 months after assent.